trustlines-protocol/contracts/README.rst

 ~~~~~~~

 For testing we use pytest with an ethereum tester plugin.
 The tests can
-be run with ``pytest``.
+be run with ``make test``.
 Please note that this will recompile all contracts
 automatically, there's no need to call ``make compile`` manually.

 You can also run end2end tests that will test how the contracts, `relay